-The investment universe of the Sub-Fund is built according to specific criteria into the overall SPICE methodology (see next item on binding elements of the investment strategy).
+The investment universe of the Sub-Fund is built according to a minimum SPICE rating (2.5/5), but also to specific criteria of the overall SPICE methodology (see next item on binding elements of the investment strategy).

 Sycomore AM SPICE methodology also aims at assessing companies' contributions to the United Nations Sustainable Development Goals (SDGs).